iterative/dvc.org/content/docs/studio/rest-api.md

 Here are the possible values for each parameter in the request json:

-- `repo_url` (required): The URL of the repository where the project will be created.
+- `repo_url` (required) - the URL of the repository where the project will be created.
 This field is mandatory.
-- `public` (boolean, default: false): Specifies whether the project should be public (`true`) or not (`false`).
+- `public` (boolean, default: `false`) - specifies whether the project should be public (`true`) or not (`false`).
-- `team_name`(string, default: none): The name of the team associated with the project if we want to create the project in team space.
+- `team_name`(string) - the name of the team associated with the project if we want to create the project in team space.
 This field is optional.
 If team name is not specified, the project will be in user namespace.
-- `subdir`(string, default: none): The subdirectory within the repository where the project will be located, in case of a monorepo.
+- `subdir`(string) - the subdirectory within the repository where the project will be located, in case of a monorepo.
 This field is optional.
-- `name` (string, default: none): The name of the project to be defined.
+- `name` (string) - the name of the project to be defined.
 If no name is specified, it will be extracted from repository name.
 This field is optional.

+The request should contain following header for authorization.

 | header        | desc            | example value |
 | ------------- | --------------- | ------------- |
 | Authorization | Header for auth | token abc123  |

-Accepted formats for repository urls are:
+Accepted formats for `repo_url` are:

 - `git@github.com:amritghimire/example-dvc-experiments.git`
 - `https://github.com/nimdraugsael/example-dvc-experiments.git`